-Harvest Project is a global initiative of Jaiya John and Soul Water Rising to revive the griot (community storyteller) tradition and sacred gathering practices, manifest ancestral wisdom, and fertilize collective healing.
+Harvest Project is a global initiative of Jaiya John and Soul Water Rising to revive the griot (community storyteller) tradition and sacred community gathering practices, manifest ancestral wisdom, and fertilize collective healing.
 Our principal youth, adult, and elder storytellers serve in harvesting, telling, teaching, and documenting roles.
 We harvest personal and collective freedom stories and testimonies from marginalized voices through writing, videos, audio, and photographs.
 This includes storytelling in the form of artwork, song, dance, and performance.
 We also teach and document traditional gatherings and storytelling.

 Harvest Project is building a library of soulful stories to be shared through our websites and social media channels.
 The stories can also be used by students for projects and qualitative research, and by community change agents for special events, creative and educational projects, and advocacy work.
 Harvest Project partners with individuals and groups working to liberate marginalized voices in communities, systems, and societies, and with those who care to rehabilitate the ways we as humans gather in modern life to learn, heal, and build together.

 One of the most powerful forms of activism is you speaking on behalf of your singular life.
 Your story is not what has happened to you.
 It is the meaning you have gathered from what has happened to you.
 Social change is not a mystical secret.
 It begins as a seed of you encountering you, and finding yourself worthy of a healthy life.
 Those who want to control you first attempt to take your voice.
 Personal testimony is a rebuttal against prejudice, stigma, and stereotype.
 Telling your truth is a tonic for oppression and disempowerment.
 Sharing your story offers a window through which people better understand you, your community, and your cultural reality.
 Your story can also help others find their story.